-Have you ever tried the “ask for sex every night” approach under the theory that the more you ask the more often she will say yes?
+Have you ever tried the “ask for sex every night” approach figuring the more often you ask, the more often she will say yes?
 Or, maybe you have no idea why she says yes, so you figure you should ask all the time so you don’t miss an occasion when she might say yes.
 Basically fire blindly and hope you hit the target occasionally!

-I’ve been there, I’ve done that, and I found it did not work very well.
+I’ve been there, I’ve done that, and I found it did not work so well.
 If you think about it, why would it?
-If your wife, or your child, or anyone else, did that to you over something, don’t you think you would come to resent it?
+If your wife, or your child, or anyone else, did the same to you over something, don’t you think you would come to resent it?
 Might you feel so nagged you would start to say no just out of annoyance?
-Beyond that, if they asked when you were clearly busy, or over worked, or just so tired you could not stand it, how would you feel about them for being so inconsiderate or clueless?
+What’s more, if they asked when you were clearly busy, or over worked, or just so tired you could not stand it, how would you feel about them for being so inconsiderate?

 Why would your daily requests for sex be received any differently?

-Yes, I know you are not getting enough, and asking less when you want more seems counter-productive, but if you think about what I said above you should start to see why better targeting of your asking could result in more sex and less aggravation for both of you.
+Yes, I know you are not getting enough, and asking less when you want more seems counter-productive.
+However, if you think about what I said above, you should see why better targeting of your asking could result in more sex and less aggravation for both of you.

 - Time of month is huge if she is not pregnant, past menopause, or on hormonal contraceptives.
 She should be most receptive (if not chasing you) around ovulation – which is 14 days before her next period.
 The week before this, she is likely to be more receptive than at other times.
 After she ovulates, she is less receptive.
 During menstruation varies from women to woman.